shyamgupta196/detection-of-verified-claims/README.md

 ## Description
 This method receives an input claim/sentence (called "query"), searches a registry of fact-checked claims and returns fact-checks for similar claims.
-More precisely, SimBa computes the queries' similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.
+More precisely, SimBa computes the queries' similarity with ~40.000 english fact-checked claims from ClaimsKG and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.

 This method facilitates fact-checking of arbitrary claims or statements (e.g. taken from online discourse and social media posts).
 It takes advantage of a unique and constantly updated repository of fact-checked claims mined from the web (ClaimsKG).